RBazelais/ClimaDash/README.md

 GIF created with ...
 LICEcap

-## Notes

-Describe any challenges encountered while building the app.
-- Getting the VITE rules right was tough

 ## License

     Copyright 2025 Rachel Bazelais

     Licensed under the Apache License, Version 2.0 (the "License");
-    you may not use this file except in compliance with the License.
+    You may not use this file except in compliance with the License.
     You may obtain a copy of the License at

         http://www.apache.org/licenses/LICENSE-2.0